RobThePCGuy/Performance-Mod-Guide-For-Valheim/README.md

 ## Force Display Paramaters Via Steam

-- **A setting that can cause mixed performance is the fullscreen or borderless window mode.**
+> *Up next we will look into forcing a display mode via the Steam launch settings.*

 > Borderless is a maximized window without borders.
 Allowing you to move the focus in and out of an application.
 It reflects the current desktop resolution.
-If you are running 4K on your desktop, having borderless set for a program will continue with that resolution.
+If you are running 4K on your desktop, forcing borderless will continue using that resolution.

 > Choosing Fullscreen over Borderless has the potential to boost performance.
-It allows the application to take control of the display and set a separate resolution.
+It allows the application to take control and set the displays resolution.
 However, it's difficult to shift your focus in and out.
+(ALT-TAB)

-- Find Valhiem in your Steam Libary, then **Right Click** -> **Properties...**.
+- In your Steam Library **Right-Click** on **Valheim** & go to **Properties...**.

 - **Copy/Paste** this into the **Launch Options** field.